rsahax/rsahax.github.io/telegram_bot.md

 <img src = "images/telegram_bot.png?raw=true"/>

 A telegram bot to interact Math StackExchange's search function.
 Built with minimal PHP with Telegram's bot API.
 Fetches top search results from the website.

-Bot username is `@sntn9watchbot`
+Bot can be discovered with the username  `@sntn9watchbot`